sfioritto/planningforaliens-old/_posts/2015-03-11-after-html-and-css.md

 Are there any technical requirements coming from the specifics of the content?

 Answering these questions would give you the _project brief_.
-Part of them may be answered already, for others you will need to ask the client or come up with answers yourself (research).
+Part of them may be answered already, for others you will need to ask the client or come up with answers yourself.

 ### 2. User Experience

-**How would people feel when they use the site**? (_the UX_)
+**How would people feel when they use the site**?

 Answering this will give you overall direction as to what you want the visitors to experience when interacting with the site.
 How are you going to achieve it is up to you.